Lirycs228/NightscoutPlugin/README.md

 2. Open StreamController
 3. Go to Settings > Store
 4. Enable Custom Plugins
-5. Click on the + and Paste the Repo URL
+5. Click on the "+" and paste the Repo URL
-6. Go to the shop and download the Plugin
+6. Go to the shop and download the plugin
 7. Enjoy

 ### TODO